Consumerism is destroying the planet

 6. Gift experiences, not thingy-things.

 Maybe don't gift a luxury spaceship ride.
 But some ideas: a National Parks Pass for the country you live in, a sewing machine, dinner at a fancy locally-sourced restaurant, an e-reader.
-We'll actually curate a gift guide for you in a few weeks.
-Also here's an easy list of sustainable gift wrapping solutions.
+Here's a gift guide and an easy list of sustainable gift wrapping solutions.

 7. Journal about an item that you own.
 What's its story?